This website is developed as part of:

 - Assess@Learning project (Grant Agreement:2018-3262/002-001) a 36 months’ project funded by the Erasmus+ programme (KA3), coordinated by EUN Partnership aisbl.

-This website is organised in two parts:
+This website is organised in three parts:

 - Public website, with public information on the initiative and its content, for guest users;